Cybersecurity Web Security

 How to prevent data leakage

-The adage prevention is better than cure rings true in the context of tackling data leakages.
-Taking steps to permanently plug gaps in your business’s security perimeter – both physical and digital – before a leakage occurs will stop it from happening in the first place.
-Whereas a reactive approach that attempts to stop a leak after it has started will leave you exposed.
+The adage "prevention is better than a cure" rings true in the context of tackling data leakages.
+Taking steps to permanently plug gaps in your business’s physical and digital security perimeter before a leakage occurs will prevent it from happening in the first place.
+Conversely, a reactive approach that attempts to stop a leak after it has started will leave you exposed.

-This proactive approach to data leak management requires the implementation of focused strategies that are specifically designed to prevent this pervasive threat – including:
+A proactive approach to data leak management requires the implementation of focused strategies that are specifically designed to prevent this pervasive threat, including:

 1. Achieving comprehensive coverage of website data

-To achieve visibility and respond to a data leak expeditiously, you should monitor every script's activity in real-time to determine their misbehaviors.
-This can be reinforced by creating a detailed inventory of each code’s output, its destination, and what time it’s sent.
+To achieve visibility and respond to a data leak expeditiously, you should monitor every script's activity in real-time to determine its misbehaviors.
+This can be reinforced by creating a detailed inventory of each code’s output, its destination, and when it’s sent.

 2. Reinforcing the source code